IgorSusmelj/pytorch-styleguide/README.md

 output = self.net(input)
 ```

-### A Simple Network in Pytorch
+### A Simple Network in PyTorch
-Use the following pattern for simple networks with single input and single output:
+Use the following pattern for simple networks with a single input and single output:
 ``` python
 class ConvBlock(nn.Module):
     def __init__(self):